Fire and rescue services

 You could encounter:

-If you're sexually assaulted, report it to the police immediately.
-You can expect to be examined at a clinic as part of the investigation.
-If you delay reporting, you may experience more scrutiny by local authorities.
+If you're sexually assaulted and decide to report it to the police, do it as soon as you can.
+You can expect to be examined to obtain forensic evidence as part of the investigation.
+If you delay reporting, you may experience more scrutiny by local authorities and some evidence may be lost.

 Travellers using unlicensed taxis have been victims of robbery, assault and rape.